Mokuji/mokuji/apidocs/Superclass.md

 The Superclass that allows for the tx() notation of loading core classes.

-Your main gateway of expression in the Tuxion CMS
+Your main gateway of expression in the Tuxion CMS.

 * Class name: Superclass